Allergy Shots in Santa Fe, NM: What to Know

 Turquoise Care operates through four MCOs: Presbyterian Health Plan, Blue Cross Community Centennial, Molina Healthcare of NM, and UnitedHealthcare CP.
 Allergy testing and immunotherapy are covered.

 Curex accepts most major Santa Fe insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, Curex costs less than a single allergist visit in Santa Fe.
+At $129/month without insurance, Curex at-home SCIT shots are a fraction of the annual cost of traditional allergy shots in Santa Fe.

 Allergy Shot Resources